List of Boeing customer codes: Format

-List
+List of Stratocruiser customer codes

+Customer codes used for the 377 Stratocruiser did not carry over into the 7x7 series.

+List of 7x7 family customer codes

-Boeing generally allocated new codes in sequence, with the exception of 01 to 19 being issued after 21 to 99.
+Boeing generally allocated new codes in sequence, with the exception of 00 to 19 being issued after 21 to 99.
 Code number 20 itself came to be reserved for Boeing's own use, though this was only ever formally the case for the 707.